healthy-chicken-saladeers/rag_detective/docs/deploy-custom-container-BERT-vertex.md

 ## Step 3: Create Endpoint

-To create an endpoint for serving your model, run:
+To create an endpoint for serving the model, run:

 ```shell
 gcloud beta ai endpoints create \